tableau/hyper-api-samples/Community-Supported/clouddb-extractor/README.md

 Cloud Database Extractor Utility - This sample shows how to extract data from a cloud database to a published hyper extract and append/update/delete rows to keep up to date.

+A detailed article about this utility is availabe at: https://www.tableau.com/developer/learning/how-synchronize-your-cloud-data-tableau-extracts-scale

 # Overview
 This package defines a standard Extractor Interface which is extended by specific implementations to support specific cloud databases.
 For most use cases you will probably only ever call the